DiamondLightSource/coniql/main/_sources/how-to/run-a-server.rst.txt

 Run a server
 ============

-Coniql exposes an interface to Channels and Devices.
+Coniql exposes an interface to Channels.
 A Channel maps to a single value, with timeStamp, status information, and display level metadata.
-A Device consists of nested Groups of named Channels.
 Channels can be backed by different data stores, provided via a plugin interface.

 For example: